roopeshsn/network-engineering/tcp/understanding-sequence-and-acknowledgment-numbers.md

 Packet-10: B sent a packet with a segment length of 696 bytes.
 SEQ-22, ACK-1038

 Packet-11: A sent a packet segment size of 48 bytes.
 Also, it acknowledged the previous packet sent by B. SEQ-1038, ACK-718

+## How Retransmission works in TCP?

+In order to retransmit the packet, the receiver should communicate this information to the sender.
+That's why we have the ACK mechanism in TCP.
+Say the sender sends three packets with a segment length of 100 bytes each.
+When the receiver got the first packet, it sent out an acknowledgment by incrementing the ACK to 101.
+Say the second packet is not reached to the receiver.
+Then A won't receive an acknowledgment.
+It waits for a certain time and then retransmits that packet again.
+Say this time too the receiver didn't get the packet and remains quiet.
+Now the sender again sends that packet after a certain interval.
+This continues until the receiver sends out an acknowledgment packet.
+The sender won't send the third packet until the receiver acknowledges the second packet.

+There is a concept of Duplicate ACK, which is appropriate to discuss it when we talk about Window Size.